EnvisionMindCa/OS-Agent/README.md

 python -m agent.server --host 0.0.0.0 --port 8765
 ```

-Clients should connect via the WebSocket protocol and can specify the user and
+Clients should connect via the WebSocket protocol and can specify the user,
-session identifiers using query parameters:
+session and optional think parameters using query parameters:
-`ws://HOST:PORT/?user=<name>&session=<id>`.
+`ws://HOST:PORT/?user=<name>&session=<id>&think=<true|false>`.

 Here is a minimal client that keeps the connection open, sends user input and
 prints all output from the agent including asynchronous notifications: